SamuelSwartzberg/flashcardifying_text_temp/ling/syntax.md

 Labeled bracketing notation can generate an arbitrary tree, but is mostly used to generate syntax trees.
 Labeled bracketing notation: tree ::= \[‹nodename {‹tree›|‹leaf›}
 leaf ::= #somestring

+## expletives

+An ⟮expletive⟯ is a ⟮meaningless⟯ element put in some position to ⟮fulfil a grammatical requirement⟯.
+Expletitives are generally lexemes with other usual functions which are drained of their semantic contents for the purpose of acting as an expletive.
+^E.g. ⁑There⁑ is someone helping us here. ⁑It⁑ was raining, wasn't ⁑it⁑?

+## frameworks

+Syntax is a field where there are a bunch of frameworks or theories of how it works, but not much agreement.
+Generative semantics was a response to generative grammar developed in the 1960s.
+The conflict between propoonents of generative grammar and generative semantics was known as the linguistics wars.
+The proponents of generative semantics in the linguistics wars called themselves ⟮the four horsemen of the apocalypse⟯, amongst which was george lakoff
+Generative semantics held that syntactic structures from meanings, rather than the other way around

+## movement

+A discontinuity is when two parts of a constituent are separated by an element that is not part of the constituent.
+Syntactic movement is the explanation of discontinuities via movement within the posited syntax tree.
+Syntactic movement is only used by some grammatical theories, and remains controversial.

+### traces

+In chomskyian theories, movement leaves behind an empty category called a trace.
+Traces are indicated by t and subscripted with a letter or  number indicating what moved, this is known as coindexing.
+Some of the evidence of traces is that we can't contract over them.

+In syntax, something is "in situ" if it doesn't move, although it normally would.

+### types of movement

+Two types of movement often distinguished are phrasal and head movement.

+#### phrasal movement

+phrasal movement is syntactic movement of a phrase.

+#### head movement

+Head movement is the syntactic movement of a head.
+Head movement will leave behind any dependents as-is.
+Whatever-stranding is head movement that leaves behind a dependent whatever.
+Pied-piping is phrasal movement instead of head movement to prevent a dependent being left behind.

+##### head movement constraint

+The Head Movement Constraint (HMC) is the rule that a head H can only move to a position occupied by the head which selects HP as its complement.
+The HMC is a proposed rule in generative grammar.
+Due to the HMC, the only way a constiutent can move to a position that isn't selecting HP as its complement is via stepwise movement.
+The head movement contraint only applies to head movement, obv.
+According to the HMC, I can only move to a position that sellects IP as its complement.

+# unsorted

 ### types of constiutents